yast/yast.github.io/doc/code-review.md

 Obviously, what is Required or Nice to Have can slightly change depending on the current phase of development.
-During global refactoring, we are more focussed on the code beauty and understandability.
+During global refactoring, we are more focused on the code beauty and understandability.
 During a hot phase, we focus on the code robustness.

 Reqired (REQ):